discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ### Subcommands

+If you have a command that contains subcommands, you can parse them in a very similar way as to the above examples.
 The following snippet details the logic needed to parse the subcommands and respond accordingly using the `CommandInteractionOptionResolver#getSubcommand()` method:

 ```js {5-15}
 client.on('interactionCreate', async interaction => {